yzy1996/Awesome-Generative-Model/Controllable-GAN/Inversion/README.md

 (Latent Space Embedding) There are two main approaches to embed instances from the image space to the latent space

-- learning based: learn an encoder (AE)
+- learning based: learn an encoder

   > train an extra encoder to learn the mapping from the image space to the latent space
   >